Updated Friday 17th July 2020

 + sitting people alongside rather than face to face to reduce transmission.

 For example, on public transport it will be one metre plus a face covering.
-(From Monday 15th June, the wearing of face coverings has been mandatory on all public transport).

 In this article, reference to 2 metres social distancing includes the “1 metre plus” modification as applicable.